BookishGallifreyan/didit-reddit-upvote-example/README.md

 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+Captain's Log

 I had an error on line 12 od Userinfo.jsx with 'user.name' so changed it to 'username' and swapped just below to {session.user_id} rather than 'user.id'.
 It seems to have moved past the error, at least, but I've still nothing showing up.
 A big problem atm is everything lagging.
+It gives me a chance to have many cups of tea and admire the beauty of space.

+Ok, second error is an issue with PostList component.
+I'm told the code is all fine to go so I'm not too sure what's going on.
+Lengthy response times still an issue.

+After seeking help from Intelligence Officers Samock and Coreliad a full system shut down has been advised.

+While systems appear to be now online my github credentials are no longer recognised.